Back up SQL Databases to Dropbox

 STEP 4: ADD A DROPBOX BACKUP DESTINATION

 Select the Add button under the window header labeled Destinations.
-This will bring up a window displaying all of the possible backup destinations for your SQL Database:
+This will bring up a window displaying all possible backup destinations for your SQL database:

 Double-click the selection box labeled Dropbox (or click once, then press the Select button) to choose Dropbox as your backup destination.